-Faults are injected per tool call using a Bernoulli profile with probability $fp$.
-An injected fault raises an exception at the tool boundary.
-In Tx-Full and CR, the runtime aborts the transaction and retries with a fresh epoch.
-In No-Frontier, the exception propagates after abort (no retry).
-In No-Tx, we model a \emph{lost response}: the action may have already been applied, but the caller sees an error, reflecting realistic timeouts or dropped acknowledgements.
-This makes baseline comparisons fairer by allowing side effects to occur even when the agent cannot confirm them.
+The harness injects faults per tool call using a Bernoulli profile with probability $fp$.
+An injected fault raises an exception at the tool interface.
+Tx-Full aborts the affected transaction and retries with a fresh epoch when retry is enabled.
+Checkpoint-Replay restores workflow state and replays, which can re-fire externalized calls.
+No-Tx models a lost response: the tool may have already applied the action, but the caller sees an error.
+This captures timeouts and dropped acknowledgements where the caller cannot distinguish failure from partial externalization.